 Focus on the cause of your pain

-By focusing on the underlying cause of your pain, as opposed to only symptom relief, you will have the best chance of finding an appropriate treatment plan.
-One of the main causes of failed back surgery is a misdiagnosis.
-We hope that our peer reviewed articles and videos help you gain a clearer understanding of your condition and treatment options.
+By focusing on the underlying cause of your pain, as opposed to only symptom relief, you will have the best chance of finding an appropriate treatment plan for long term relief.
+A doctor can conduct relevant clinical and diagnostic tests to confirm the exact cause of your pain and formulate an accurate treatment plan.